A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Columbus, MS, In 2003, Pates relocated his studio from Britain

 to rural Mississippi.
-He spent his first six months painting the
+He spent his first six months painting

-transition from autumn to winter to spring in a local slough.
+the transition from autumn to winter to spring in a local slough.

-When the lushness of late spring had completely taken over, he
+When the lushness of late spring had completely taken over,

-he has delighted Mississippi art lovers with solo exhibitions
+time he has delighted Mississippi art lovers with solo exhibitions

-at Delta State University, Mississippi University for Women, and
+at Delta State University, Mississippi University for Women,

 Lucy Phillips won the Thirty-Fifth Anniversary Prize from the